shoaibmustafakhan/shoaibmustafakhan.github.io/README.md

 ## Usage

-To view the portfolio, simply navigate to [your GitHub Pages link](https://bubblegumpop123.github.io).
+To view the portfolio, simply navigate to [This Link](https://bubblegumpop123.github.io).

 ### How to Use